 What state is the largest producer of crude oil?

-Crude oil production is defined as the quantities of oil extracted from the ground after the removal of inert matter or impurities.
-Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin, yellow to black in color, and of variable density and viscosity.
+Crude oil production is defined as the quantities of oil extracted from the ground after removing inert matter or impurities.
+Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin, yellow to black in color, and variable density and viscosity.
 Once extracted, crude oil undergoes distillation to break down the liquid into various products depending on weight.

-There are thousands of products derived from crude oil, all of which are very beneficial to humans and have improved their quality of life around the world.
+There are thousands of products derived from crude oil, all of which are very beneficial to humans and have improved their quality of life worldwide.
 The largest share of crude oil is used for gasoline, diesel, jet fuel, and heating oil.
 Other products include heavier ones used to make asphalt or lubricating oils for petroleum jelly and detergents.

 Texas is the largest producer of crude oil in the United States.
-In 2018, Texas produced 1,609,075 barrels of oil, which is more than the other nine states combined.
-Texas is pushing to become the world’s third-largest oil producer, soon passing Iraq and Iran.
+In 2019, Texas produced 5,070,450 barrels per day.
+This is more than double what the entire Gulf of Mexico produced, which is 1,896,920 barrels per day.

-The United States’ smallest oil producer is Virginia, which produced about five barrels of oil in 2018.
-Oil production in the United States, especially in Texas, is expected to continue to rise, causing crude oil imports to fall.
-In 2018, imports to the Gulf Coast averaged approximately 1.8 million barrels per day, a 70% decline in imports since 2007.
+The United States’ smallest oil producers are Arizona and Virginia, which produced about 20 barrels of oil per day in 2019.
+Oil production in the United States, especially in Texas, is expected to rise, causing crude oil imports to fall.